 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-Snaking 140km along the beautiful South Coast NSW coastline, the Grand Pacific Drive via Sea Cliff Bridge is a stunning scenic drive from Sydney to Wollongong that continues all the way down to Kiama.
+Snaking 140km along the beautiful South Coast NSW coastline, the Grand Pacific Drive via Sea Cliff Bridge is a stunning scenic drive from Sydney to Wollongong that continues all the way down to pretty Kiama.

-If you’re looking for a Sydney coastal drive that includes a number of South Coast NSW attractions, the Grand Pacific Drive should be top of your list.
-Drive stops include iconic Sea Cliff Bridge (the Wollongong ocean bridge elevated over the water), breathtaking Bald Hill lookout and a plenty of beachside villages, such as Austinmer and Thirroul.
+Drive stops include iconic Sea Cliff Bridge (the Wollongong ocean bridge elevated over the water), breath-taking Bald Hill lookout and a plenty of beachside villages, such as Austinmer and Thirroul.

-I spent about five days camping at beachside Bulli Beach Tourist Park on my trip and thoroughly explored the Illawarra region to put together this Grand Pacific Drive itinerary.
+I spent five days camping at beachside Bulli Beach Tourist Park on my trip and thoroughly explored the Illawarra region to put together this Grand Pacific Drive itinerary.
 Enjoy!

 1. Helensburgh – Hindu Temple & Glow Worm Tunnel